-Categories of reasons (%)
+Categories of reasons

-- marriage was planned before but there were financial/family-related ob )-

-stacles to it.
-59.8

-longer time was needed emotionally to make this decision.
-12.2

-- decided on marriage primarily a way of guaranteeing their child's futur re

-and security 16.3
+marriage was planned before but there were financial/family-related obstacles to it. longer time was needed emotionally to make this decision. decided on marriage primarily to guarantee their child's future and security other reasons no reason or hard to explain 59.8 12.2 16.3 6.6 5.1

-- other reasons 6.6

-- no reason or hard to explain 5.1

 Total 100.0

-Within the large and varied category of external, financial/family-related obstacles one of the most frequent reasons for postponement was that at the time of birth the father had yet to break up an existing marriage.
+Within the large and varied category of external, financial/family-related obstacles, one of the most frequent reasons for postponement was that at the time of birth the father had yet to break up an existing marriage.
 Equally common was the reference to financial problems.
-Wedding ceremonies, especially outside Budapest, often present such an immense financial burden to the families of the couple that they can only be arranged after long years of saving or borrowing substantial sums of money.
-In this environment, arranging a wedding without the expected ceremony and formalities evokes more criticism than a child born 'prematurely' in a relationship.
+Especially outside Budapest, the wedding ceremony often presents such an immense financial burden to the families of the couple that often it can only be arranged after long years of saving or with major indebtedness.
+In this environment, arranging a wedding without the expected ceremony and formalities evokes more criticism than a child born "ahead of time" in a relationship.

-(2) The argument is a little more complicated among those who say they do not want to get married in the future or who give an uncertain, 'maybe', in answer to the question concerning plans for marriage.
-The reasons for 'why not' are partly the same but there are some variations here too.
+(2) The argument is a little bit more complicated among those who say they do not want to get married in the future or who give an uncertain, "maybe" answer to the question concerning plans for marriage.
+The reasons for "why not" are partly the same but there are some variations here too.

 In both groups the most often cited argument is that marriage is merely a legal action, a formality, so it is absolutely unnecessary.
-It is briefly expressed by saying 'no document is needed' (synonymous explanations include 'it is fine this way too', 'the point is we live in harmony', 'marriage gives no guarantees either', 'this is what we got used to' or 'marriage is unnecessary', etc.).
-These are the arguments voiced by around one quarter of those decisively rejecting marriage and one fifth of those 'maybe' getting married in the future.
+It is briefly expressed by saying "no document is needed" (synonymous explanations include "it is fine in this way too", "the point is we live in harmony", "marriage gives no guarantees either", "this is the way we are used to it" or "marriage is unnecessary", etc.).
+These are the arguments voiced by some one quarter of those decisively rejecting marriage and one fifth of those "maybe" getting married in the future.

-The lack of necessity for an 'official document' is an especially popular answer among mothers with at least secondary-level education as well as among couples where either the mother or the father (or both) is divorced, i.e., those with negative experiences regarding marriage.
+The lack of necessity for an "official document" is an especially popular answer among mothers with at least secondary-level education as well as among couples where either the mother or the father (or both) is divorced, i.e., those with negative experience regarding marriage.

-In the category of second most popular arguments the reasons are a mixture of those decisively against marriage and those 'maybe' getting married.
-The first group ranks 'the need for independence' as second (13%) and the 'fear of restrictions' and 'need to preserve independence' are even more emphatically present in the explanations of those relatively older (over 30) and among mothers not of Roma origin.
+In the category of second most popular arguments the reasons are already varied between those decisively against marriage and those "maybe" getting married.
+The first group ranks "the need for independence" as second (13% of them mentions this) and the "fear of restrictions" and "need to preserve independence" are even more emphatically present in the explanations of those relatively older (over 30) and among mothers not having Roma origin.

-The other explanations show that only a minority of mothers disagree with marriage as an institution or as a chosen living arrangement.
-Decisions against marriage are rather based on individual ideas, circumstances, and opportunities than on any real consideration of factors against a legal form.
+The rest of the reasons show that there is only a minority of mothers who disagree with marriage as an institution or as a living arrangement to be chosen.
+Decisions against marriage are rather based on individual ideas, circumstances, and opportunities than on real consideration of the factors preventing the establishment of a legal form.

-For example, it is not a conscious 'anti-marriage attitude' when couples become uncertain about 'whether it is worth getting married' for very practical reasons.
-11% of those 'maybe' getting married and 8% of those rejecting marriage say 'cohabitation could perhaps be a better option because of welfare benefits'.
+For example, it is not a conscious "anti-marriage attitude" when couples become uncertain about "whether it is worth getting married" for very practical reasons.
+11% of those "maybe" getting married and 8% of those rejecting marriage say "cohabitation could perhaps be a better option because of welfare benefits".

 In addition, we cannot say marriage as an institution is rejected when mothers do not want to marry the father of their child because they do not see him as suitable for the husband role.
-'Generally, I do not reject marriage but I certainly do not want to marry the father of my child' was answered by 10% of those absolutely refusing marriage and 2% of those 'maybe' getting married.
+"Generally, I do not reject marriage but I certainly do not want to marry the father of my child" was answered by 10% of those definitively refusing marriage and 2% of those "maybe" getting married.